graphery/graphane-doc/src/guide/starter/template.md

   </label>
 </p>

+Changing the value of `circles` changes the number of circles displayed.

 > See more about [`g-for`](../in-depth/templating/lists.md)

 ## `g-if`

-Show or hide an element conditionally.
+Show or hide an element conditionally by an expression based on the data.

+In this example, the odd and even circles are displayed if the values `odd` and `event` are true or false.

 ```html {6}
 <g-composer id="odd_even">